git-ftp/git-ftp/man/git-ftp.1.md

 `--no-commit`
 :	Stop while merging downloaded changes during the pull action.

+`--changed-only`
+: During the ftp mirror operation during a pull command, consider only the files changed since the deployed commit.

 `--no-verify`
 :	Bypass the pre-ftp-push hook.
 See **HOOKS** section.